MattR2718/GraphVisualiser/README.md

     - Key is a string
     - Elements are a vector of strings<br>
 - In visualisation:
-    - Arrow represented as WHITE ----- RED
+    - Arrow represented as WHITE &rarr; RED
-    - &rarr;